Medically reviewed by Drugs.com. Last updated on Sep 16, 2021.

 In the U.S.

 Pharmacologic Class: Antidepressant, Tricyclic

-Protriptyline is used to treat the symptoms of mental depression.
-This medicine is a tricyclic antidepressant (TCA) .
+Protriptyline is used to treat depression.
+It is thought to work by increasing the activity of serotonin in the brain.
+This medicine is a tricyclic antidepressant (TCA).

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

 Appropriate studies have not been performed on the relationship of age to the effects of protriptyline in the pediatric population.
 Safety and efficacy have not been established.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of protriptyline in the elderly.
 However, elderly patients are more likely to have age-related heart, kidney, or liver problems, which may require an adjustment in the dose for patients receiving protriptyline.

 There are no adequate studies in women for determining infant risk when using this medication during breastfeeding.
 Weigh the potential benefits against the potential risks before taking this medication while breastfeeding.